-EWEI’s Know and Say No project is concerned with raising awareness about gender-based violence as well as strengthening institutional capacities to address the pandemic of gender-based violence.
+EWEI’s Know and Say No project is concerned with raising awareness about sexual and gender-based violence as well as strengthening institutional capacities to address the pandemic of gender-based violence.
 Know and Say No provides a platform for effective action towards the protection of minority rights and a voice for vulnerable groups.
 The project also aims to facilitate survivors’ access to response and rehabilitation services and strengthening institutional capacities to address the pandemic of gender-based violence by engaging with relevant grassroots stakeholders like Local Government Social Welfare Departments; providing them access to technical networks and resources.

 Know and Say No Milestones

 Since 2011, EWEI has engaged social welfare personnel in Kaduna North and South Local Government Areas, Kaduna state through KSN Empowerment Seminars and exchange forums.
 These seminars and forums have provided the platforms for capacity building of these institutions by legal practitioners and mentors.
 Read more here.

 In 2015 Know and Say No received the support of the Nigeria Stability and Reconciliation Programme and engaged more than 300 community women, social workers and students.
 Read more about our Know and Say No NSRP supported activities here: EWEI NSRP Know and Say No Project Report_July-December 2015

 EWEI also provided an Incidence record book for social welfare unit under education and social development department of Kaduna South Local Government area.This incidence record bookIs used to document cases of gender-based violence In Kaduna South Local Government Area.
 See a summary of our activities here: KSN 2011 – 2015 Activities.